CarletonWirelessLab/ANTS/README.md

 ## Intended Usage

-1. Run the echo_server.py script
+1. Run the echo_server.py script in one window
-2. Pass arguments to the control_sg.py tool as necessary
+2. Pass arguments to the const_control.py script as necessary
 3. Watch the fireworks